zenxha/sushi/README.md

 - Komay Sugiyama: Help with website blueprint, brainstorm backend

 ## Weekly Updates
+### Week 4
+- Upload page is fully functional, CSS will be incorporated later
+- Login working, sessions are saved in cookies, planning on adding a password function later on
+- Database working on Devam's individual github, will add to main github soon
+### Week 3
+- Continued work on upload page, mainly fixing file directory path and adding CSS
+- Continued work on log in page
+- Began using SQLite for database creation
+### Week 2
+- Changed backgorund to use an api for many different sushi pictures
+- Started work on an upload page that adds images into our database upload via user
+- Started work on a log in page for the site
 ### Week 1
 - Added a navbar to the website
 - Added a custom moving background